bytedash-dev/telegram-relay/README.md

 ### Prerequisite

  1. You will need knowledge in ASP.NET Core SignalR Client API in order to be connected to the **Telegram Relay** SignalR Hub (Server).
 There are several [clients](https://learn.microsoft.com/en-us/aspnet/core/signalr/client-features) available but we will be using the [JavaScript client](https://learn.microsoft.com/en-us/aspnet/core/signalr/javascript-client) in the examples in this document.
 In order to follow the examples, set up the client first.
  2. You will need to apply for the Telegram's API access from [https://my.telegram.org/](https://my.telegram.org/).
+Demo APIId: `94575`, Demo ApiHash: `a3406de8d171bb422bb6ddf3bbd800e2`.
  3. You will need to understand the concepts used in TDLib.
 The [Getting Started Guide](https://core.telegram.org/tdlib/getting-started) is an excellent place for that.
 It is important to understand what does it mean by sending a request `synchronously` and `asynchronously`.

 ### Connecting to the SignalR Hub